 In the case where any such requirements relative to a particular SEMC Pharmacy Residency program are not specific, the allowable combined total time off and sick leave during the contract year shall be twenty days (20).
 For combined leave totals that exceed this amount residents may be permitted to make up the excess amount or to have their program extended by an equivalent amount of time to meet the requirements of their residency program; an extension of program time will require the approval of RAC.
 For leave exceeding 1 month, a review by the RPD shall be required.
 If it is determined that the resident has not made sufficient progress in the program due to the amount of training time missed in excess of the twenty (20) allowable days as set out in this paragraph, the resident may be required to make up training time.
-If necessary, training will need to be extended for the resident to complete at least 2/3 of their residency training as a licensed pharmacist which may include weekend and holiday time.
-The residency program will not be extended beyond June 30th and the resident will not be allotted additional pay for this extended time.
+If necessary, training will need to be extended for the resident to complete at least 2/3 of their residency program will not be extended beyond June 30th and the resident will not be allotted additional pay for this extended time.